emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 ## [eslint-plugin-ember v6.0.0 is Out! 🚓](https://twitter.com/TobiasBieniek/status/1062700572757946368)

-[@Turbo87](https://github.com/Turbo87) announced the release of [v6.0.0](https://github.com/ember-cli/eslint-plugin-ember/releases/tag/v6.0.0) of [eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember), which is an [ESLint](https://eslint.org/) plugin that provides a set of rules for Ember Applications based on commonly known good practices.
+[@Turbo87](https://github.com/Turbo87) announced the release of [v6.0.0](https://github.com/ember-cli/eslint-plugin-ember/releases/tag/v6.0.0) of [eslint-plugin-ember](https://github.com/ember-cli/eslint-plugin-ember), which is an [ESLint](https://eslint.org/) plugin that provides a set of rules for Ember applications based on commonly known good practices.

 This new release includes several **breaking changes** to the `ember/recommended` configuration such as [no-restricted-resolver-tests](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-restricted-resolver-tests.md) and [no-ember-testing-in-module](https://github.com/ember-cli/eslint-plugin-ember/blob/master/docs/rules/no-ember-testing-in-module-scope.md).
 Check the [release notes](https://github.com/ember-cli/eslint-plugin-ember/releases/tag/v6.0.0) for the full list of breaking changes and enhancements.